MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-device-groups-mdb.md

 10. On the **Review your policy** step, review all the settings, make any needed edits, and then choose **Create policy** or **Update policy**.

-## Create a device category in InTune
+## Create a device category in Intune

-Create device categories in InTune from which users must choose when they enroll a device.
+Create device categories in Intune from which users must choose when they enroll a device.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).